 The list goes on and on--but that should give a general idea.

 At the end of the book she is going to have a section about why she wrote the book and what she hopes they will get from it.
 Part of it will be about having a sense of humor and accepting that not everyone is perfect.
 She is also going to mention that we are who we are because of all the things that have gone before.
-If any one of the people in their ancestry who had made bad marriages had had better judgement then none of them would have even been born.
+If any one of the people in their ancestry who had made bad marriages had had better judgment then none of them would have even been born.
 She is also going mention their many wonderful relatives and some of the positive traits of a few not-so-wonderful relatives.